Friday, 30 July 2021

 • Increased the amount of selectable band segments from 6 to 8

-It should be noted that the PCF8574 IC has a total package sink capability of 80 mA which is not sufficient for driving the relays on the filter modules.
-To deal with the current switching demands I will include a darlington array IC between the PCF outputs and the filter modules
+It should be noted that the PCF8574 IC has a total package sink capability of 80 mA; this is not sufficient for driving the relays on the filter modules.
+To deal with the current switching demands, I will include a darlington array IC between the PCF outputs and the filter modules

 .